hyphenation/tex-hyphen/hyph-utf8/README.md

 concern themselves with this package, unless of course they’re working on the hyphenation patterns themselves.

-We upload the package to CTAN regularly and use git tags to identify versions;
+We upload the package to CTAN regularly and use git branches to identify versions;
-a CTAN upload has a version date in the form `yyyy-mm-dd`, corresponding to tag `CTAN-yyyy.mm.dd` in this git repository.
+a CTAN upload has a version date in the form `yyyy-mm-dd`, corresponding to branch `CTAN-yyyy.mm.dd` in this git repository.
 Because the package contains contributions from many different sources that are not updated at the same time, we felt this was this best choice for version identifiers.